MicrosoftDocs/azure-devops-yaml-schema/task-reference/android-signing-v1.md

 **`keyPass`** - **Key Password**<br>
 `string`.
 Optional.
 Use when `jarsign = true`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
+The key password for the alias and Android Keystore file.
+> [!IMPORTANT]
-Enter the key password for the alias and keystore file.
-Use a new variable with its lock enabled on the Variables tab to encrypt this value.
+> Use a new variable with its lock enabled on the Variables pane to encrypt this value.
+See [secret variables](/azure/devops/pipelines/process/variables).
 <!-- :::editable-content-end::: -->
 <br>